Tamburasca/fronius2influx/README.md

 # influxDB
 All data is stored in bucket "Fronius", comprising the following measurements:

-* "DeviceStatus": status of inverter
+* "DeviceStatus": status of inverter (no dashboard available in Grafana).
+* "collection":
-* "collection": Values which are cumulated to generate a system overview & Values which are provided by all types of Fronius inverters and values which are provided by 3phase Fronius inverters.
+  * values which are cumulated to generate a system overview
+  * values which are provided by all types of Fronius inverters and
+  * values which are provided by 3phase Fronius inverters.
-* "Battery": Battery charging status, (dis-)charging demand, battery temperature
+* "Battery": Battery charging status, (dis-)charging demand (voltage and current), battery temperature
 * "SmartMeter": detailed information about Meter devices.
-* "Forecast": predicted solar flux (units of kWh) on all PV panels as accumulated over the step size that is provided by ECMWF for the next 10 days.
+* "Forecast": predicted solar flux (units of kWh) on all PV panels as cumulated over the step size provided by ECMWF for the next 10 days.
-ECMWF data is updated 4 times a day - cron job provided in docker
+ECMWF data is updated 4 times a day - according to the cron job in docker.

-Moreover, the measurement "daily" in bucket "aggregates" represents a materialized view over all energy data downsampled to 1 minute.
+Moreover, in bucket "aggregates" the measurement "daily" represents a materialized view over all energy data as downsampled to 1 minute.
+The dashboards "Aggregates Daily and Monthly" query on this measurement.
 The [task](https://github.com/Tamburasca/fronius2influx/blob/main/docker/data/influxdb2/explorer/downsample.flux) for the creation of the materialized view runs once a day triggered by an influxDB scheduler.